CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 ## Rates

-These rates are effective from 1 July 2022 to 31 December 2022.
+These rates are effective from 1 July 2023 to 31 July 2024.
 They are subject to periodic review.

 ##### Room Rates